erinjohnson47/pantry-pal/README.md

 # Pantry Pal
-Short introduction.
 Pantry pal is a webapp that allows users to keep a digital inventory of the food they have in their pantry/refrigerator/freezer, track how much is left of an open item, and add items to their shopping list as they get low/run out/expire so they know exactly what and how much they have/need of all their foods and drinks.
 ***
 ### User Stories
 1.  user should be able to register/create a profile and login